Tempel Synagogue (Lviv): History

 The first synagogue in Lviv, in the Orthodox tradition, was built in the 17th century.

 A new synagogue, based on design by Iwan Lewicki, was constructed from 1844 to 1845.
 The synagogue was a Baroque Revival style building with a large dome, inspired by the Viennese Main Synagogue located at Seitenstattgasse 4.
 The interior sanctuary was round, with seating facing forward and the Bimah placed at the front of the seating area, near the Torah Ark in a moderately reformed style, again like in Vienna.
 Also in the modernized style was the elevated pulpit with an architectural canopy from which the rabbi preached the sermon in the vernacular (i.e., not in Yiddish.)
 A double tier of women's balconies ran around the perimeter of the room, old photographs reveal an elaborately decorated classical space reminiscent of the great opera houses of the era.

 The first Rabbi, Abraham Kohn, was considered a staunch traditionalist in his native Bohemia.
 He refused to participate at the third Reform conference in Breslau, held in 1846, and argued that only a wall-to-wall rabbinical consensus would have sufficed to enact even moderate alterations in religious conduct.
 However, in the backward eastern province where Yiddish was still the Jewish vernacular and secular studies for rabbis were unheard of, Kohn immediately found himself at the position of an ultra-progressive.
 He was poisoned in 1848, under unknown circumstances.
 The strictly Orthodox Jews of Lemberg, who opposed even his modestly progressive attitude, were suspect but none was found guilty.

 The longest serving Chairman was Ozjasz Wasser who served for over twenty years until 1939.
 Wasser was a Polish lawyer and prominent member and leader of the Jewish community in Lviv between World Wars I and II.

-Destruction and subsequent commemoration
+Destruction and commemoration

 The synagogue was destroyed by the Nazis in July 1941.
 The destruction was described by a former member of the congregation:

+“The SS and the police planted thick loads of explosives at the great Progressive synagogue […] in the light from the fires, the Jews, tears in their eyes, watched […] the barbaric destruction of monuments of Jewish culture and history […].
+With no regard for their own lives, people ran into the flaming temples to save the scrolls, the most sacred treasure.
+Shots fired by police guards put an end to the feat of the brave ones."